 Life is full of choices.
 You make them and hope for the best.
 Sometimes you’re right; sometimes you’re not.Joseph Sisko, “Star Trek: Deep Space Nine”

-Everyone attempting to report the news should be transparent about the ethical standards to which they subscribe.
+Everyone sharing information should be transparent about the ethical standards to which they subscribe.
 I’m just one person, which means I make the guidelines for my coverage.

 Here are said guidelines:

 They will happen.
 They’ll be quickly addressed and rectified.

 If I’m not proud to put my name on it, it won’t go up.